wellcontent/wellcontent.github.io/_posts/2022-04-28-find-balance-as-a-content-creator.md

 Additionally, find ways to manage your energy.

-I like to use [The Spoon Theory](https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory), coined by Christine Miserandino.
+I like to use [The Spoon Theory](https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory){:target="\_blank" rel="noopener noreferrer"}, coined by Christine Miserandino.

 It's a metaphor to describe the amount of energy someone has available for daily tasks.
 This energy can be physical or mental.